Secuoyas-Experience/build-push-to-ecr/README.md

 # build-push-to-ecr

-Github action responsible for building and pushing docker images to Secuoyas' ECR registries
+Github action responsible for building and pushing docker images to ECR registries following a specific convention

 ## Conventions